francospatz/prueba-tecnica-kites-react-bootstrap/README.md

 - Form validation
 - Add pagination
 - Create a form custom hook
-- allow the user to choose whether to view the products in a horizontal list or on vertical cards (for the mobile view)
+- Let the user choose whether to view the products in a horizontal list or on vertical cards (for the mobile view)

 ## Quick start
 ```